NCIEVS/evsrestapi-client-SDK/doc/code-gen/BUILDME.md

 ## How to Build Client jar

-If you don't need the generated source but only a jar file to use in your project, then follow these steps:

 1. Open your terminal and cd to the project directory. e.g. `evsrestapi-client-sdk/doc/code-gen`
 2. Execute `./gradlew makeGeneratedJavaSdkJar`
-3. The generated JAR will be in the `build/libs` folder.
-   - `evsrestapi-java-client-2.3.0-SNAPSHOT.jar`: A self-contained "fat" JAR containing the client classes, all required dependencies, and Maven metadata.
-This is sufficient to be dropped into any Java project and used immediately.
+3. The generated JAR will be in the `build/libs` folder: `evsrestapi-java-client-2.3.0-SNAPSHOT.jar` (A self-contained "fat" JAR containing the client classes, all required dependencies, and Maven metadata.
+This is sufficient to be dropped into any Java project and used immediately.)

 ## To add file to Maven Repository